huggingface/blog/whisper-speculative-decoding.md

 transcription.
 We demonstrated how 2x speed-ups can be achieved, while mathematically ensuring the same outputs as using the original model alone.
 We encourage you to try speculative decoding as a drop-in replacement for existing Whisper pipelines, given the low overhead of using the additional assistant model and the guarantee of the same transcription results.

+## Acknowledgements

+Blog post by [Sanchit Gandhi](https://huggingface.co/sanchit-gandhi).
+Many thanks to [Patrick von Platen](https://huggingface.co/patrickvonplaten) and [Pedro Cuenca](https://huggingface.co/pcuenq) for their constructive comments, and to [Joao Gante](https://huggingface.co/joaogante) for the assisted generation implementation in 🤗 Transformers.